tajjour/balanceU/README.md

 *Documentation of 11/12 Daily Scrum:

 Damian:  We need a quick update from you on what you've done in the past 24 hours and what you intend to do in the next 24 hours.
-Also any luck writing a BDD test in Cucumber?
+Also any luck writing a BDD test in Cucumber?  **Update from Slack**: Damian did get Cucumber working and added a BDD test to the project.  **Impediment**: problems getting floobits working.

 Alec: Wrote unit tests.
-Plans on managing the github requests from all of our updates.
-Impediment: problems getting code to compile
+Plans on managing the github requests from all of our updates.  **Impediment**: problems getting code to compile

 Than: Rebuilt the project so that it now loads.
-Plans to pickup an item off the product backlog.
+Plans to pickup an item off the product backlog.  **Impediment**: Issues with Floobits.

 Tarek: Worked on the project to create more classes.
 Setup Cucumber to handle BDD.
 Will help Than with implementing fixed code.
-Continuing to support WebEx and Teleconferences.
+Continuing to support WebEx and Teleconferences. **Impediment**: Issues with floobits.

 Wes: Acted as Scrum Master.
 Tracked progress to rubric.
 Will be working on the floobits impediment that the team has had.